Drup/adtr/README.md

 ```
 make test
 ```
+To update the expected blocks after testing, run `dune promote`.

 ## Run only one file
 ```
 dune exec adtr -m batch path/to/file
 ```

-You can use `--dot` to get dot files of the dependency graphs of the rewrite operations.
+You can use `--depgraph` to get dot files of the dependency graphs of the rewrite operations.